The best sunset in Joshua Tree

 “Look at that,” I said.
 “There's your picture,” pointing to the west into the sun.

-We hung around for an hour taking shot after shot of this desert sunset.
+We walked up from the parking lot to the highest point and an observation area.
+We hung around for an hour taking shot after shot of the sunset over the rock formations.
 I got several good ones.
 But about midway through the hour, this shot happened.
 The light lasted about three minutes like this and I just kept adjusting the frame, adjusting the exposure and pushing the shutter.
+(By the way, a polarizing filter for your lens is a must for shooting into the sun.)

-And…this top photo won a couple of awards.
-It was an Editor’s Choice by National Geographic in their 2015 Photo Contest, and it was a North American Travel Journalists Association Gold Award winner for National Park photography during the Centennial of the United States National Parks.
+I was lucky that this top photo won a couple of awards.
+It was an Editor's Choice by National Geographic in their 2015 Photo Contest, and it was a North American Travel Journalists Association Gold Award winner for National Park photography during the Centennial year of the United States National Parks.

-And another from near the same spot.
-As I was walking down the hill towards the car, the sunset was still gleaming behind the clouds.
+Here is another photo from near the same spot.
+As I was walking back down the hill towards the parking lot, the sun was still gleaming behind the clouds.
 And though this is Joshua Tree National Park, this was the only Joshua Tree in the vicinity.
 Of all the places I like to photograph, I would have to say the desert is my favorite.
 All the variety of the sere landscape is just too beautiful to miss.

 Why are desert sunsets so colorful?